 Walking through Mandalay Bay’s two underwater tunnels will give you a diver’s view of sharks, green sea turtles, and jellyfish.
 Taking a stroll through these tunnels will give you an underwater experience that you won’t need to towel off after.

-If you like aquariums, you’ll want to be sure to check out our article about the 10 best aquariums in Las Vegas.
+RELATED: If you like aquariums, you’ll also want to check out our article about the 10 best aquariums in Las Vegas.

 Las Vegas Must-See Landmarks

-While there are always new and exciting things to do in Las Vegas, there are a number of must-do tourist attractions that you’ll want to hit.
-Vegas is a city filled with icons.
-Here are some of the places you’ll want to visit, if only to snap a quick picture.
+While there are always new and exciting things to do in Las Vegas, there are a number of must-see tourist attractions that you’ll want to hit.
+Vegas is a city filled with replicas and iconic sights.
+Here are some of the places you’ll want to visit if only to snap a quick picture.

 - The Eiffel Tower: Although it’s a much smaller replica of the real thing, the Vegas Eiffel tower is instantly recognizable, mostly because of how difficult it is to miss.
-Unless you’ve got a trip to Paris planned for your next trip, you’ll want to stop by the original Eiffel Tower’s smaller cousin.
+Unless you’ve got a trip to Paris, France, planned for your next vacation, you’ll want to stop by the original Eiffel Tower’s smaller cousin.

 - Fremont Street: A list of everything to do on Fremont street would take its own article.
 This place has a lot going on.
 Think of it like a street festival or fair that runs all year long.
-There’s food, music, entertainment, and activities.
+There’s food, music, entertainment, and activities (Warning: There may be some not-so-kid-friendly things going on down on Fremont Street, particularly at night).
 Plus, you can take a zipline over all the craziness.
-Definitely worth an evening.
+It’s definitely worth an evening.
 You can find out more about Fremont Street and downtown Las Vegas in our article here.

-- Welcome to Vegas sign: The Vegas sign is perhaps the most iconic entry on this list.
+- Welcome to Vegas sign: The Welcome to Las Vegas sign is perhaps the most iconic entry on this list.
 If you only take one picture on your trip, take it in front of the Welcome to Vegas sign.
 This is postcard-worthy stuff.

 - Bellagio light show: You know that scene from the end of Ocean’s 11?
 George Clooney and company have just finished robbing a Las Vegas casino, and they all just stand and watch a fountain light show.
 This is that water show.
-We definitely don’t recommend trying to pull off any heists, but the light show at the Bellagio is a must.
-The lights and fountains dance to music every 30 minutes.
+I definitely don’t recommend trying to pull off any heists, but the light show at the Bellagio is a must.
+See here for the complete Bellagio Fountain show schedule.

-- High Roller: One of the newest (and largest) additions to the Vegas skyline is the High Roller Ferris Wheel.
+- High Roller: One of the largest additions to the Vegas skyline is the High Roller Ferris Wheel.
 Constructed in 2014, the High Roller can now allow visitors to look out over the city from a staggering height of 550 feet.
 Go at night to see the lights of Vegas or during the day to cast your eyes out for miles in every direction.

-What if You Only Want to Gamble a Little?
+What if You Only Want to Gamble in Vegas a Little?

-You don’t need to treat your trip as a strictly gambling or non-gambling trip.
+You don’t need to treat your trip as strictly a gambling or non-gambling trip.
 There are lots of ways to mix a little adult fun into an otherwise family-friendly outing.
-Perhaps you plan on sneaking down to the casino once the kids are put to bed.
+Perhaps you plan on sneaking down to the casino once the kids are put to bed (I can remember my dad doing this when I was little).
 You can also take a break from a gambling heavy trip to see what else Vegas and the strip have to offer.

 It’s your vacation; you decide what to do with it.
-No matter what your plans are, understanding what you want your vacation to be will help you plan how long you want to be here.
+No matter what your plans are, understanding what you want your vacation to be will help you plan how long you want to be in Vegas.

 As a general rule, the more you want to be gambling, the more you’ll want to limit how much time you have to spin all your money away.
 And if you want to do things other than gambling, well, there’s enough here to keep you busy and entertained for a whole bunch of vacations.

-As we’ve discussed, how long you decide to stay in Las Vegas for is really dependant upon what kind of trip you’d like to have.
+As we’ve discussed, how long you decide to stay in Las Vegas is really dependent upon what kind of trip you’d like to have.
 Vegas can be great for a weekend or even a full week or more.
-It just depends on you.
+It just depends on you and what you want to do while you’re here.

-Also, if you’re wondering if Vegas is still fun to visit during the middle of the week, we’ll tell you all about in our article here.
+RELATED: Wondering if Vegas is still fun to visit during the middle of the week?
+We’ll tell you all about it in our article here.